 Ecwid also offers a discount equivalent to 2 months free if you pay for the plans annually, which is a big saving, especially on the Business and Unlimited packages!

-Shopify offer all user a 14 Day Free Trial to test the platform out before committing to one of their paid plans.
+Shopify offers all users a 14-Day Free Trial to test the platform out before committing to one of their paid plans.

 The business plan from Ecwid comes loaded with a really good selection of features, which are all focused on ecommerce and helping your website start generating sales, including: